UKCloud/documentation/articles/connectivity/conn-how-migrate-n3-hscn.md

 ##### New HSCN edge: Customer actions

-1. When you're ready to begin testing on the HSCN network, log a service request with UKCloud to deploy an HSCN Edge into your environment.
+1. When you're ready to begin testing on the HSCN network, log a service request with UKCloud to deploy an HSCN edge into your environment.

 2. Create an Org VDC network connected the HSCN edge and connect any VMs to perform testing to ensure that after the migration, all services will work successfully over HSCN rather than N3.